|Consulting Controllership services|

 - The home office must be used exclusively on a regular basis as a place of business.
 In the case of an employee, the use of a home office for management or administrative activities must be for the convenience of the taxpayer's employer.

-- The fact that the taxpayer also conducts administrative or management activities at sites that are not fixed locations of the business, such as a car or hotel room, will not affect the taxpayer's ability to claim a home office deduction.
+- The fact that the taxpayer also conducts administrative, management activities, or payment processing activity at sites that are not fixed locations of the business, such as a car or hotel room, will not affect the taxpayer's ability to claim a home office deduction.
 In addition, a taxpayer's eligibility to claim a home office deduction will not be affected by the fact the taxpayer conducts substantial non-administrative or non-management business activities at a fixed location of the business outside the home.

 - However, in the case of an employee, if an employee chose not to use suitable space made available by the employer the present-law "convenience of the employer" test might not be satisfied.
 No deduction could be claimed in such a case unless the taxpayer could establish that the home office was the principal place of business.